-Dec.
-5, 2017: While day use of the park has re-opened, camping and cabins are closed due to flooding from Hurricane Irma.
+Jan.
+14, 2018: While day use of the park has re-opened, camping and cabins are closed due to flooding from Hurricane Irma.
+They are expected to re-open by March 1.
 Check the Florida park service for updates.

 There’s something about islands, especially ones reachable only by boat.

 Hontoon Island State Park is located in the St. Johns River; no more than 500 feet of water separate it from “the mainland.”
 Yet that separation makes Hontoon a bit more remote and romantic and has helped keep it from blending into the nearby town of Deland.

 We’re lucky for that, because Hontoon is a terrific refuge for camping or a stay in a rustic cabin and as a base for a kayaking or canoe trip.
 The paddle around the island is 10 miles filled with birds and wildlife, past ancient cypress and oak trees.
 Even if you don’t spend the night in the park, it’s an ideal place for a hike and picnic.
 There’s also a playground for kids and a small museum.

 Hontoon Island, in Central Florida just outside Deland, is actually easy to reach.
 A free electric ferry buzzes back and forth every few minutes, carrying hikers, campers and fishermen and all their gear.
 (Campers and cabin guests and gear are then shuttled by van to the campground a half-mile from the marina.)

 Camping and cabins at Hontoon Island State Park

 Because there are no cars and parking lots, the camp and cabin sites are among the prettiest you’ll find.
 They are situated in a shady hammock secluded from the busy waterfront.

 There are 12 campsites and six very basic cabins clustered around a central bath facility with hot showers and flush toilets.